-S. 1715.
+In the 108th Congress, Senators Campbell and Inouye introduced the "Department of the Interior Tribal Self-Governance Act of 2004", S. 1715.
 The Committee held a hearing on the bill on May 12, 2004.
 The Committee met to consider the bill on June 16, 2014.
-The Committee favorably ordered the bill to be reported, as amend-
+The Committee favorably ordered the bill to be reported, as amended, to the Senate.
+The bill did not pass the Senate.

 In the 109th and 110th Congresses, the Committee held oversight hearings relative to tribal self-governance, but no bill was introduced.
-In the 109th Congress on September 20, 2006, the Committee held an oversight hearing on "Tribal Self Governance".
+In the 109th Congress on September 20, 2006, the Committee held an oversight hearing on "Tribal Self Governance."
 During the 110th Congress, the Committee held an oversight hearing on the "Successes and Shortfalls of Title IV of the Indian Self-Determination and Education Assistance Act: Twenty Years of Self-Governance" on May 13, 2008.